cs3org/OCM-API/IETF-RFC.md

 request or not.
 In all cases, the Receiving Server MUST NOT reshare a Resource without an explicit grant from the Sending Server.

+# Journaling

+OCM messages can be lost during outages or network failures.
+Journaling provides a mechanism for Receiving Servers to detect missing messages and recover state by replaying missed messages from the Sending Server's journal.

+A Sending Server that supports journaling maintains a sequential journal of all OCM messages sent to each Receiving Server.
+Journal entries are scoped per (sender, receiver, message type) tuple, where message type is one of `share`, `notification`, or `invite-accepted`.

+Following [RFC6648], the `OCM-Journal-Id` header is used without the `X-` prefix convention for application-specific parameters.

+## OCM-Journal-Id Header

+A Sending Server that exposes the `journaling` capability MUST include an `OCM-Journal-Id` header in all outgoing OCM messages (Share Creation Notifications, Share Acceptance Notifications, and Invitation Acceptance requests).
+The value is a positive integer representing the monotonically increasing sequence number for this message within the (sender, receiver, message type) tuple.

+A Receiving Server MUST NOT reject a message solely because it lacks an `OCM-Journal-Id` header.
+When a Receiving Server observes an `OCM-Journal-Id` header for the first time from a given Sending Server, and the value is not 1, the Receiving Server SHOULD request a full journal replay to synchronize state.

+## Journal Scoping

+Each journal is scoped per (sender, receiver, message type) tuple.
+This means a Sending Server maintains separate sequences for shares, notifications, and invitation acceptances sent to each Receiving Server.

+Both Sending and Receiving Servers need to track journal IDs:

+* The Sending Server tracks outgoing journal IDs to assign sequential numbers and serve replay requests.
+* The Receiving Server tracks incoming journal IDs per Sending Server to detect gaps and trigger replays when needed.

+## Populating Outgoing IDs

+A Sending Server that implements journaling SHOULD:

+1. Maintain a sequential ID for each outgoing message, per (receiver, message type) pair.
+2. For each Receiving Server, find all outgoing messages of a given type and order by timestamp.
+3. Assign a sequential ID to each entry, scoped to the individual journal for that (receiver, message type) pair, for outgoing messages only.
+4. When sending the next message, include the next sequential ID in the `OCM-Journal-Id` header.

+## Populating Incoming IDs

+A Receiving Server MUST NOT require the presence of a sequential ID in an incoming message.
+However, when a Receiving Server first observes an `OCM-Journal-Id` header from a Sending Server and the value is not 1, the Receiving Server SHOULD request all messages of that type from journal ID 1 up to the observed ID.

+The Receiving Server SHOULD verify that all locally stored shares or invitations from that Sending Server can be correlated with an incoming journal ID.
+If the Receiving Server finds an orphan object in its local database (one that cannot be tagged with a corresponding incoming journal ID), it SHOULD be removed, as the Sending Server does not consider it a valid entry.

+## Compaction

+A Sending Server MAY compact its journal by replacing entries that have been effectively cancelled with `noop` entries.
+This preserves sequence continuity while reflecting the current effective state.

+For example, given the following journal:

+    1. Share resource α with person X
+    2. Share resource β with person Y
+    3. Unshare resource α with person X
+    4. Share resource γ with person X

+After compaction, the journal replay would return:

+    1. NOOP
+    2. Share resource β with person Y
+    3. NOOP
+    4. Share resource γ with person X

+Entries 1 and 3 are replaced with noops because the share of resource α was effectively cancelled by the subsequent unshare.

+## Noop Message

+A `noop` is a minimal OCM message type represented as an empty JSON object `{}`.
+It is used exclusively in journal replay responses to represent compacted entries.
+The `noop` message type preserves sequence
+continuity: Receiving Servers can verify that no journal IDs are missing while understanding that the compacted entries have no effect.

+## Journal Replay

+To replay missed messages, the Receiving Server SHOULD make an HTTP GET request

+* to the `/journal` path in the Sending Server's OCM API
+* with the `since` query parameter set to the last known journal ID (use 0 to request the full compacted journal)
+* with the `messageType` query parameter set to the type of journal to query (`share`, `notification`, or `invite-accepted`)
+* using TLS
+* using httpsig [RFC9421]

+HTTP Request Signatures [RFC9421] are REQUIRED for journal replay.
+Servers that do not support the `http-sig` capability MUST NOT expose the journal replay endpoint.

+The Sending Server identifies the caller via the HTTP signature and serves the appropriate journal entries for the (sender, caller, messageType) tuple.

+### Response

+The response is a JSON object containing an `entries` array.
+Each entry is a JSON object with the following fields:

+* REQUIRED journalId (integer)
+  The sequence number for this entry.
+* REQUIRED message (object)
+  The OCM message body.
+The message type is determined by the `messageType` query parameter.
+For `share` journals this is a Share Creation Notification object; for `notification` journals a Share Acceptance Notification object; for `invite-accepted` journals an Invitation Acceptance object.
+Compacted entries are represented as an empty object `{}` (noop).

+Entries MUST be ordered by journalId in ascending order.

 # IANA Considerations

 ## Well-Known URI for the Discovery